peer-calls/peer-calls/README.md

 - [x] Copy invite link to clipboard.
 Will show as share icon on devices that support it.
 - [x] Fix: Toolbar icons render correctly on iOS 12 devices.
 - [x] Fix: Video autoplays.
+- [x] Fix: Toolbar is no longer visible until call is joined
+- [x] Fix: Add warning when using an unsupported browser
+- [x] Fix: Add warning when JavaScript is disabled

 ## TODO for Selective Forwarding Unit